-This is my take on the traditional mince pie, but with a lovely, buttery flakey pastry that is doused in orange-scented syrup.
+This is my take on the traditional mince pie, but with a lovely, buttery flakey pastry that's doused in orange-scented syrup.
 These scrummy little mouthfuls are perfect to share around over Christmas.
 If you love dessert, especially at Christmas, then check out these other 30 Awesome Vegan Christmas Desserts.

-Filo Pastry - aka my favorite pastry to use!
+Filo Pastry - aka my favourite pastry to use!
 It's always vegan, easy to work with and comes in handy dandy 12-16 sheet packs that tuck away in the fridge or freezer.

-Mince Pie Filling - You could make your own with fruit & brandy, but I buy mine in a jar.
+Mince Pie Filling - You could make your own with fruit & brandy, but I buy mine.
 It's just as good and less of a faff.
 Available in pretty much all supermarkets in the UK around Christmas.
 Just make sure it's vegan, like this one.

 Mixed Nuts - I've used different combos at different times while testing this recipe.
 Use what you have around.
-Some walnuts are nice, but you can use macadamia, cashews, pecans, almonds.. whatever you have.
+Some walnuts are nice, but you can use macadamia, cashews, pecans, almonds... whatever you have.
 Even seeds, especially for people allergic to nuts.

 Vegan Butter - my absolute favourite brand is Naturali, but use any vegan spread/butter that melts well and tastes good.

-Maple Syrup - You could also use agave syrup, or even brown sugar that has been melted with a little water, but I like the depth of flavour that Maple brings to the party.
+Maple Syrup - You could also use agave syrup, or even brown sugar that has been melted with a little water, but I like the depth of flavour that maple syrup brings to the party.

-One Orange - you use the zest in with the nuts & the juice to make the syrup to drizzle over afterward.
+One Orange - you use the zest in with the nuts.
+The juice is used to make the syrup that you drizzle over afterwards.

 If you like this simple 6 ingredient, Vegan Mince Pie Baklava Recipe, you might like some of these other festive recipes we have created!